Get your camera ready! Here are 10 beautiful places to visit in Ireland before you die.

 10. Glendalough – full of nature and tranquility

-Glendalough is a seventh-century monastery and is simply a nature lover’s dream, both photogenic and peaceful.
+Glendalough is a seventh-century monastery and is simply a nature lover’s dream.
+Both photogenic and peaceful, it is needless to say that this is one of the most beautiful places to visit in Ireland.
 There are many trails and walks to enjoy around the tranquil lakes.
 If you have any interest in history or architecture, then make sure to watch out for the ancient round towers at St. Kevin’s Church and the old cathedral.

 9. Connemara – beautiful, diverse landscapes